Eltham Copper Butterfly

 The area around Eltham supports the largest of the few remaining populations of the threatened Eltham Copper Butterfly (ECB) in Victoria.

-Following the rediscovery of the butterfly in the Eltham area in 1987, the Eltham Copper Butterfly was listed as threatened under the Flora and Fauna Guarantee Act (1988) in May 1991.
+Following the rediscovery of the butterfly in the Eltham area in 1987, the ECB was listed as threatened under the Flora and Fauna Guarantee Act (1988) in May 1991.

-The Eltham Copper Butterfly is a small and attractive butterfly with bright copper colouring on the tops of its wings which is visible during the summer flight season.
+The Eltham Copper Butterfly is a small and attractive butterfly with bright copper colouring on the tops of its wings visible during the summer flight season.

-It is generally considered that the butterfly has a preference for open flight paths and receiving direct sunlight; namely vegetation with an open middle and under storey.
+- The butterfly has a preference for open flight paths and receiving direct sunlight; vegetation with an open middle and under storey.

-The Eltham Copper Butterfly is known only to occur in Victoria and has only been recorded at a few locations.
-These sites are in geographically separate areas and include:
+The Eltham Copper Butterfly is known only to occur in Victoria and only recorded at a few geographically separate locations including:

 • Ten sites in the Eltham-Greensborough area